tomichec/assignment/Readme.md

 ## Running the repository

-Clone and enter the repository
+Assuming you have installed the dependencies correctly, clone and enter the repository

 ```
 git clone https://github.com/tomichec/assignment